 Jeff Sandberg (’90) is Water Conservation Programs Coordinator for the City of Portland Bureau of Water Works.
 He works in the engineering department performing water efficiency surveys and providing technical assistance to the commercial sector.

-Gabriela Sanz-Douglass (’08) is a graduate student in aerospace engineering at San Diego State University.
-In spring 2013 she is working at NASA Langley Research Center in Virginia.
+Gabriela “Gabi” Sanz-Douglass (’08) is a graduate student and research asssistant in aerospace engineering at San Diego State University.
+In spring 2013 she worked at NASA Langley Research Center in Virginia.

-Jerilynn Schisser (’03) is a laboratory technician for Veolia Water at the Richmond Wastewater Treatment Plant.
+Jerilynn Schisser (’03) is a laboratory analyst for the city of Santa Rosa at the Laguna Wastewater Treatment Plant.
 She has been a chemist at Analytical Sciences in Petaluma and a quality engineer at Triformix.
-She has also taught physics and chemistry at Bethel High School in Vallejo and worked as an optical engineer developing three-dimensional graphics systems with Real D in Beverly Hills.
+She has also taught physics and chemistry at Jesse Bethel High School in Vallejo and worked as an optical engineer developing three-dimensional graphics systems with Real D in Beverly Hills.

-Else-Marie Schmidt (’94) is an engineer at Agilent EEsof EDA in Santa Rosa.
+Else-Marie Schmidt (’94) is a senior application engineer at Keysight Technologies in Santa Rosa.

 Greg Seeger (’74) is the owner of Sport Select, providing software to ski areas and sporting goods stores.

-Niles Severy (’71) is a professor at Napa Valley College, where he teaches physics, engineering, and mathematics.
-He is the director of two projects run by consortia of community colleges: the Network Training Academy Collaborative and the Certified Software Developer Specialist 2+2 Collaborative.
+Niles Severy (’71) is a professor emeritus at Napa Valley College, where he taught physics, engineering, and mathematics for many years.
 He earned an M.S. in geology at the University of Colorado.

-Alexander Sevilla (’07) is an electronics techician at Deposition Sciences, Inc. in Santa Rosa.
+Alexander Sevilla (’07) is a production supervisor at Deposition Sciences, Inc. in Santa Rosa.
 He formerly worked on the design and construction of electric vehicles for Thunderstruck Motors in Santa Rosa.

 Hugh Shacklett (’92) retired from his position as program manager for environmental cleanup (PCBs) at Mare Island Naval Shipyard in 1996.
 He is now a teaching assistant in the Special Education program at Rancho Cotate High School, where he helps teach 9th grade physical science.